-- Enhancing the quality of local places and environments for active travel; working to secure a fit-for-purpose design guide approach for our historic town environment and rural and island communities. - Supporting long term delivery of active travel infrastructure through Place Planning and School Travel Plans, and collaboration with Development Trusts and other community partners. - Focus on improved active travel networks and connections at a community level; with inclusive and accessible design. - Review and update the Active Travel Strategy for Orkney.
+- Enhancing the quality of local places and environments for active travel; working to secure a fit-for-purpose design guide approach for our historic town environment and rural and island communities. - Supporting long term delivery of active travel infrastructure through Place Planning and School Travel Plans, and collaboration with Development Trusts and other community partners. - Focus on improved active travel networks and connections at a community level; with inclusive and accessible design. - Review and update the Active Travel Strategy for Orkney to reflect the infrastructure developments and social and community aspects highlighted by Orkney residents through the Orkney Travel Matters survey.

-- To ensure Orkney remains attractive and vibrant and supports sustainable travel choices, the Council will redesign roads, parking and vehicle space in the towns to support sustainable transport where possible. - Including, specifically, public realm enhancements and additional restrictions to vehicular access. - Explore opportunities to create St Margaret's Hope Kirkwall Stromness segregated active travel route.
+- To ensure Orkney remains attractive and vibrant and supports sustainable travel choices, the Council will redesign roads, parking and vehicle space in the towns to support sustainable transport where possible (to be considered in roads and parking policies also). - Including, specifically, public realm enhancements and additional restrictions to vehicular access. - Explore opportunities to create St Margaret's Hope Kirkwall Stromness segregated active travel route.

-Consider and promote shared mobility options, particularly in terms of active travel, access to bike hire or a bike scheme for Orkney (as per Policy 3).
+• Consider and promote shared mobility options, particularly in terms of active travel, access to bike hire or a bike scheme for Orkney (as per Policy 3).